 Who Should Attend

 As part of the review process, the Faculty Director may invite students to meet with him to discuss the submitted application.
 Enrollment may be limited to approximately 10 students.
 Once admitted to the program by SIS, students receive notification via e-mail.
-At that time, students will be required to submit a non-refundable deposit of $250 to SIS, through a check or money order made payable to American University, to secure their place in the program.
+At that time, students will be required to submit a deposit of to SIS to secure their place in the program.